jgalang21/Inventory_Manager/README.md

 # Inventory Manager System

 This is a simple inventory manager system that uses JavaScript, HTML, CSS and NodeJS.
+This project was for our Software Interfaces course.

 # How to run